JanisGeise/buffet_oat15/README.md

 - $\alpha = 2.5^\circ, 3.5^\circ$
 - $t_\mathrm{end} = 1$ $s~(\approx 242$  $\mathrm{CTU})$

+## Pitching via a variable inlet AoA (deprecated)
+The directory `OAT15_simulations/URANS_pitching` contains a setup in which the pitching motion is prescribed via a periodically varying inflow angle at the inlet, $\alpha(t) = \alpha_0 + A\sin(\omega t - \varphi)$ (see the setup of the validation case above).
+The resulting oscillations are damped before reaching the airfoil, such that this setup is deprecated.
+A guide on setting up and executing the parameter study is provided in `OAT15_simulations/URANS_pitching/Readme.md`.

+## Pitching via mesh motion
+The directory `OAT15_simulations/URANS_pitching_mesh_motion` contains a setup in which the pitching motion is prescribed via mesh motion of the airfoil using a `displacementLaplacian` solver.
+This setup is validated, but may become unstable for high pitching amplitudes.
+Analogous to the setup above, a base case is executed first and the parameter study is set up and executed via the `run_parameter_study.py` script.
+The case setup and execution via the `AllrunMeshMotion` script are described in `OAT15_simulations/URANS_pitching_mesh_motion/base/Readme.md`.

 ## Visualization of the results

 - the directory `post_pocessing` contains the scripts for post-processing and visualization of the results